MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-virtualsystemsnapshotservice-converttoreferencepoint.md

 ---
-Description: 'Convert an existing virtual system snapshot to a reference point.
+Description: Convert an existing virtual system snapshot to a reference point.
 The snapshot gets deleted as a side effect.
-Only recovery snapshots can be converted to reference points.' ms.assetid: 'c634d749-e18f-4a11-a574-2aee705c0722'
+Only recovery snapshots can be converted to reference points. ms.assetid: c634d749-e18f-4a11-a574-2aee705c0722
-title: 'ConvertToReferencePoint method of the Msvm\_VirtualSystemSnapshotService class'
+title: ConvertToReferencePoint method of the Msvm\_VirtualSystemSnapshotService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ConvertToReferencePoint method of the Msvm\_VirtualSystemSnapshotService class